-Starting January 5, 2022, Starbucks will drop its upcharge on vegan milk substitutions at all of its 1,020 stores across the United Kingdom.
+On January 5, 2022, Starbucks dropped its vegan milk surcharge in the UK.
 The chain committed to no longer charge extra for all five of its plant-based milk options, including oat, almond, coconut, soy, and Starbucks Original Nut Blend.
 The latter is a vegan milk option Starbucks developed over the course of 15 months from a blend of light rice milk, hazelnuts, and cashews.
 Created to complement its espresso, the fifth vegan milk option is also fortified with B12, B2, Vitamin E, and D2.

-As for food options, Starbucks is adding lunch and bakery options, including its first vegan tuna sandwich.
+As for food options, Starbucks added lunch and bakery options, including its first vegan tuna sandwich.
 Made using The Vegetarian Butcher’s vegan tuna, the Tu’NAH Sandwich also features red onion, cucumber, rocket (arugula), and vegan mayonnaise.
-In the bakery department, Starbucks is adding three plant-based items: Pecan & Caramel Brownie, Carrot Cake (with an oat-based frosting), and Chocolate & Caramel Muffin.
+In the bakery department, Starbucks added three plant-based items: Pecan & Caramel Brownie, Carrot Cake (with an oat-based frosting), and Chocolate & Caramel Muffin.

 Starbucks drops vegan milk surcharge after stunt

 The move at Starbucks UK to ditch vegan milk surcharges comes after a clever campaign.
-Earlier this month, a stunt that claimed Starbucks dropped its vegan milk surcharge was organized by Switch4Good (a nonprofit founded by Olympian Dotsie Bausch) and The Yes Men (a group that engages in hijinks to encourage often difficult conversations around real problems).
+In 2021, a stunt that claimed Starbucks dropped its vegan milk surcharge was organized by Switch4Good (a nonprofit founded by Olympian Dotsie Bausch) and The Yes Men (a group that engages in hijinks to encourage often difficult conversations around real problems).

 Disguised as Starbucks, individuals behind the stunt explained that the motivation behind the change was Starbucks’ realization that it has been inadvertently contributing to dietary racism as approximately 65 percent of the world’s population cannot digest dairy and lactose intolerance disproportionately affects BIPOC.
 As such, people of color disproportionately bear the cost of plant-based milk substitutions at Starbucks.